kingjyan-star/link-station/NEW_CHAT_PROMPT.md

 ---

-## 🐛 Current Critical Issue (Requires Immediate Fix)
+## 🐛 Current Critical Issues (Requires Fundamental Fix)

-**Problem**: Polling stops after all users vote, preventing result broadcasting
+**Problem**: Polling system is fundamentally broken despite multiple comprehensive fixes

 **Evidence**:
-- First voter (박수형) sees results immediately
+- Multiple fix attempts have been made with no success
-- Other users (심상보, 홍은주, 김도희) stuck in linking state
+- Issues persist across all users (including master)
-- Network tab shows only heartbeat requests, no `/api/room/` polling
+- Real-time updates completely non-functional
-- Console shows no errors but polling has stopped
+- Results never shown to any user

 **Investigation Needed**:
-1. Check why `pollingInterval` stops on non-first voters
+1. **Fundamental polling architecture review** - Current approach may be fundamentally flawed
-2. Verify `currentState` remains 'linking' for all users
+2. **Alternative real-time solutions** - Consider WebSockets or Server-Sent Events
-3. Ensure polling continues until `gameState === 'completed'`
+3. **Simplified state management** - Current state management may be too complex
-4. Fix result broadcasting to all users
+4. **API response structure** - May need to redesign how data is returned

 ---